bragewizard/master/paper/thesis.typ

 = Methodology

+Step: explore learning algorithms\
-step 1 explore learning algorithms experiment 1 set up random pattern across 1 dimension, inject a repeating pattern for the network to learn
+experiment 1 set up random pattern across 1 dimension, inject a repeating pattern for the network to learn

+Step: explore edge detection\
+can be achived by duplicating and inverting the signal

-optional step explore different neuronal models
+Step: explore different neuronal models

+Step: prove mathematical equivalence to other ANNs

-step 2 expand to 2d
+Step: expand to 2d

-step 3 expand network to more layers figure out how to connect (AER)
+Step: expand network to more layers figure out how to connect (AER)

-step 4 explore how learning algos from 1 work with multi-layer
+Step: explore how learning algos work with multi-layer

-step 5 try to learn MNIST
+Step: try to learn MNIST

-all steps build on eachother this way i can stop at any point if I run out of time
+[NOTETOSELF: Steps either build on eachother or are independent, this way we can do bite size research and stop at any point if we run out of time, we dont have to make an entire system in order to have something to write about]

 = Results